PEOPLE DON’T TAKE TRIPS, TRIPS TAKE PEOPLE ~ JOHN STEINBECK

 We had lunch at our favorite beach side restaurant (Lido Azzurro 1953 da Serafino Beach Club).
 The manager recognized us and welcomed us back.

-Ray had his favorite pasta alla vongole (no photo) and I had this scrumptious seafood salad.
+I had this scrumptious seafood salad.

 A couple of days later we ate there again with a fresh from the sea platter of raw and cooked seafood—sea urchins, caviar, oysters, raw tuna, squid, octopus, sardines and cuttle fish